fangfausto/video-project-commlab/README.md

 ## Editing

+## Web Design
+For the Web Design process, we decided to utilize a template in order to adapt it to our needs.
+Doing this allowed us to focus on the interactive parts of the website and creating an experience that would be entertaining and inmersive enough.
+In order to allow the reader to feel as if it was a real news website, we added multiple fake news that are both related to general modern news or news related to the super powers, which is a component that simulates how news would somehow react if super powers appeared in real life.
+The interactive parts of the application come from the idea of changing the aesthetic of the page based on the powers, each of them symbolizing something different.
+This is also combined with the fact that we wanted to keep the "news website" aesthetic, so we had to create a change in the website that wouldnt disrupt the whole experience.
+After all, the idea was to have a news website.

 ## Each of our roles were very much multi-disciplinary and well rounded, with each person getting a chance to:
 - Script/ storyboard